nlauchande/vibeops-manifesto/Readme.md

 ### Iterate Based on Evidence
 Change configurations based on eval results, not hunches.
 If the data says it's not working, change it.

----

-## For Africa, By Developers, For the World

-We have a unique opportunity:

-**Learn from global mistakes without repeating them.**
-Others flew blind.
-We won't.

-**Build for our context.**
-Load shedding, intermittent internet, resource constraints—our configurations reflect our reality.

-**Lead the conversation.**
-We're not just adopting AI tools.
-We're defining how to adopt them responsibly.

----

 ## The VibeOps Commitment